Kuzcop/541/README.md

 In more detail, the project will entail the following tasks:
 1) Build a parametrizable CNN for image recognition trained on the CIFAR10 dataset.
-2) Build optimization algorithms for the CNN using differ- ent meta-heuristics.
+2) Build optimization algorithms for the CNN using different meta-heuristics.
-3) Optimize the parameters of the CNN using the optimiza- tion algorithms and compare the test accuracies for the resulting sets of parameters.
+3) Optimize the parameters of the CNN using the optimization algorithms and compare the test accuracies for the resulting sets of parameters.

 ## Setup